 - Introduces readers to various activities of managing, including business modeling, new business formation, operations management, managing people, marketing, and the management of quality and risk.

 - Provides practical introductions to broadly applied management techniques, including financial planning, financial analysis, evaluating flows of money, and planning and monitoring projects.

-Practical Management for the Digital Age: An Introduction for Engineers, Scientists, and Related Disciplines is aimed at a wide range of undergraduate and postgraduate students in a variety of fields, as well as practitioners.
-It is applicable to those in the fields of engineering, science, computer science, medicine, pharmacy, social sciences, and more.
-It helps readers to engage confidently in managerial situations later in their careers and during project work in the final parts of their degree courses.
+This book is aimed at a wide range of undergraduate and postgraduate students in a variety of disciplines, as well as practitioners.
+It will be especially useful to those in the fields of engineering, science, computer science, medicine, pharmacy, social sciences, and more.
+It will help student readers engage confidently with project work in the final parts of their degree courses and, most importantly, with managerial situations later in their careers.
 For instructors, who may not have a management background, this book offers content for a self-contained year-long course in management at the intermediate undergraduate level.
 In addition, it has been developed for undergraduate and postgraduate courses with accreditation requirements that include a taught element in management, such as the UK Engineering Council’s Accreditation of Higher Education (AHEP) framework.